What is an optician, and when should you see one?

 Opticians and optometrists work together to provide patients with eyeglasses that fit well and provide the vision correction they need.

-The difference between an optician and an optometrist is that an optician helps a patient get fitted for glasses, frames and contact lenses, while an optometrist administers the eye exam and writes the prescriptions for the corrective eyewear.
+The primary difference between an optician and an optometrist is that an optician helps a patient get fitted for glasses, frames and contact lenses, while an optometrist performs comprehensive eye exams, diagnoses and treats eye and vision conditions, and writes the prescriptions for the corrective eyewear.

-Though their responsibilities differ, opticians, optometrists and ophthalmologists all play important roles in providing vision care.
+Though their responsibilities differ, opticians, optometrists and ophthalmologists all play important roles in providing eye care.

 READ MORE: Optometrist vs. ophthalmologist